 (Note: If MLI uploads an input file as per the layout mentioned in the section 1.2.1 and in the format mentioned in section 1.3, and in this file, if the customer id’s of these records do not exists in CG Issuance table, then, system will consider these loan information as NEW loan information and issue them NEW CGPAN after processing)

-Loan Account having same customer id in the credit guarantee database.
+Loan Account having same MLI in the credit guarantee database.

 The ‘Loan Account Number’ for a particular Loan Account specified in same input file presented by MLI is checked within the same input file first AND then, the ‘Customer ID’.
 Here there are two possibilities for Rejection –